There are several funding programs that Council either:

 Hawkesbury City Council may, from time to time, provide sponsorship to support activities or events which will benefit the residents of the Hawkesbury.

-The program covers any Hawkesbury based community organisation, business or individual wanting to undertake activities that address the needs of the community as identified in Council’s adopted strategic, community, cultural and other plans.
-It also covers individuals who are representing the Hawkesbury at a state, national and international sporting competition or cultural event.
+Working in partnership with our community to build a vibrant, connected and livable Hawkesbury Council’s Community Sponsorship Program may support Hawkesbury based community organisations or individuals wanting to undertake activities that address the needs of the community as identified in Council’s adopted strategic plan.
+The program also covers individuals who have been selected to represent the Hawkesbury at a state, national and international sporting competition or cultural event.

 The purpose of Council’s sponsorship program is to enable community groups and individuals to access resources that would otherwise be unavailable to them.